thingsboard/thingsboard-python-client-sdk/README.md

 ````python
 from tb_device_http import TBHTTPDevice

 client = TBHTTPDevice('https://thingsboard.example.com', 'secret-token')
 client.connect()
 client.send_telemetry({'temperature': 41.9})

 ````

 ## Using Device APIs

 **TBDeviceMqttClient** provides access to Device MQTT APIs of ThingsBoard platform.
 It allows to publish telemetry and attribute updates, subscribe to attribute changes, send and receive RPC commands, etc. Use **TBHTTPClient** for the Device HTTP API.
 #### Subscription to attributes
+You can subscribe to attribute updates from the server.
+The following example demonstrates how to subscribe to attribute updates from the server.
 ##### MQTT
 ```python
 import time
 from tb_device_mqtt import TBDeviceMqttClient

 def on_attributes_change(client, result, exception):
     if exception is not None: